dangilman/LensLikelihood-/README.rst

         :target: https://lenslikelihood.readthedocs.io/en/latest/?version=latest
         :alt: Documentation Status

-lenslikelihood contains the joint inference of several parameters describing dark matter substructure in the Universe with a sample of 12 strong gravitational lenses.
+lenslikelihood contains the joint inference of several parameters describing dark matter substructure in the Universe with a sample of 11 strong gravitational lenses.
 To get started using this data product, you'll need to download the likelihoods from dropbox: https://www.dropbox.com/s/pc4nuyyjv1ffzpa/precomputed_likelihoods.zip?dl=0 and then place them in the directory lenslikelihood/precomputed_likelihoods

 You can then evaluate the likelihood, or sample from it.
-See the example notebooks "inference_5D" and "folding_in_priors" for usage examples.
+See the example notebooks "inference_5D_fromscratch_logprior" and "folding_in_priors" for usage examples.

-In order to use this package, you'll also need to clone this repository: https://github.com/dangilman/trikde, which handles the joint likelihood computation and plotting routines:
+In order to use this package, you'll also need to clone this repository: https://github.com/dangilman/trikde, which handles the joint likelihood computation and plotting routines.

+This repository contains the data and analysis scripts used in the publiction https://ui.adsabs.harvard.edu/abs/2021arXiv211203293G/abstract titled "The primordial matter power spectrum on sub-galactic scales" in the folder notebooks_Pk.

 Features
 --------